MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	cd ..
 	</pre>

-1. Execute the following command to upload all the images in the "images" subdirectory as blobs to Azure Storage:
+1. Execute the following command to upload all the images in the "resources" subdirectory as blobs to Azure Storage:

 	<pre>
     .\copyimages.ps1